A local limit theorem for a random walk in an intermittent dynamical environment: Introduction

 In this work we consider the case where the local dynamics are described by interval maps with \emph{non-uniform} expansion.
 We restrict attention to piecewise linear maps with a countably infinite number of uniformly expanding branches, however with the expansion rate tending to one at the left endpoint.
 Conventional measure-preserving dynamical systems generated by such maps have been studied in \cite{W89, M93}, among others.

 Interval maps with neutral fixed points are often called \emph{intermittent} due to their dynamical characteristics: the dynamics alternate between \emph{laminar} phases, occurring when the trajectory enters a small neighborhood of a neutral fixed point, and chaotic phases, occurring due to expansion away from the neutral fixed points.
-Such maps were introduced in the classical work of Pomeau and Manneville~\cite{PM80} as simple models for transitions to turbulence in convective fluids.
-Remarkably, intermittent maps exhibit a polynomial rate of correlation decay \cite{LSV99, Y99} and statistical limit theorems whose form depends on the strength of expansion near the neutral fixed points \cite{G04, TZ06, T14, MZ15}.
-Over the past decade or so there has been substantial interest in the study of extended and nonautonomous intermittent dynamical systems; see, e.g., \cite{BK24, KL21, BBR19, LS16, DGS24, HKRVZ22} and references therein.
+Such maps were introduced in the classical work of Pomeau and Manneville \cite{PM80} as simple models for transitions to turbulence in convective fluids.
+Remarkably, intermittent maps exhibit a polynomial rate of correlation decay \cite{LSV99, Y99} and statistical limit theorems whose form depends on the strength of expansion near the neutral fixed points (see, e.g., \cite{G04, TZ06, T14, MZ15}).
+Over the past decade or so there has been substantial interest in the study of extended and nonautonomous intermittent dynamical systems; works in this direction include \cite{BK24, KL21, BBR19, LS16, DGS24, HKRVZ22}.
 In these works it is observed that temporal or spatial dependencies between the constituent maps play an essential role in the description of statistical behavior.